List of discontinued x86 instructions: Cyrix EMMI instructions

 These instructions were introduced in the Cyrix 6x86MX and MII processors, and were also present in the MediaGXm and Geode GX1 processors.
-(In later non-Cyrix processors, all of their opcodes have been used for SSE instructions.)
+(In later non-Cyrix processors, all of their opcodes have been used for SSE or SSE2 instructions.)

 These instructions are integer SIMD instructions acting on 64-bit vectors in MMX registers or memory.
 Each instruction takes two explicit operands, where the first one is an MMX register operand and the second one is either a memory operand or a second MMX register.
 In addition, several of the instructions take an implied operand, which is an MMX register implied from the first operand as follows:

 In the instruction descriptions in the below table, arg1 and arg2 refer to the two explicit operands of the instruction, and imp to the implied operand.

-For PDISTIB, PMACHRIW and the PMV* instructions, the second explicit operand is required to be a memory operand.
+Instructions specific to VIA Technologies CPUs

+All VIA C3 processors support the VIA AIS (Alternate Instruction Set).
+The x86 instructions present in these processors to support AIS are:

+These instructions are not present in VIA C7 or any later VIA processor.